 Rashmee Kumar is the Deputy Managing Editor at The Intercept.
-She is the former Senior Copy Editor.
+She is a former Senior Copy Editor.
 Kumar previously worked at Guardian US, NJ Advance Media, and the Star-Ledger.
 She graduated from Rutgers University with a B.A. in journalism and media studies.
 She is based in New York.

 India Lobbies to Stifle Criticism, Control Messaging in U.S. Congress Amid Rising Anti-Muslim Violence

 As the House struggles to condemn Modi’s authoritarian actions in Kashmir, India lobbied U.S. lawmakers, used pressure tactics, and sent misleading emails.